Skip to main content

 • story

-• “I found the story and world-building to be quite unique and an interesting take on these types of games.
-Everything makes sense in-universe and has a reason for existing.”
+• “I found the story and world building to be quite unique and an interesting take on these types of games as well; everything makes sense in-universe and has a reason for existing.”

 • “A wonderful platformer horror game with a fun and unique story.”

-• “Currently, I can't recommend the game, but that's probably just because I played on my Steam Deck.
-I love the world-building and storyline, but I got stuck on the second world's purple crystal, which leaves you on a black screen.”
+• “Currently I can't recommend the game, probably because I played on my Steam Deck which sucks.
+I love the world-building and storyline, but by the time I got stuck at the second world's purple crystal, I was stuck on a black screen.”

 • gameplay